siefca/hara/README.md

 - Fix up the readme to include more examples:

 ## License

-Copyright © 2012 Chris Zheng
+Copyright © 2013 Chris Zheng

-Distributed under the Eclipse Public License, the same as Clojure.
+Distributed under the MIT License